Electoral Endorsement Process Working Group

 Defending abortion and other reproductive rights from a far-right, unelected, theocratic judiciary.
 As Maine currently recognizes the right to abortion, Maine DSA is organizing to oppose fake clinics also known as Crisis Pregnancy Centers.

 Pine and Roses

-Pine & Roses is a state-wide publication dedicated to building solidarity with working-class, feminist, anti-racist, indigenous, ecological, immigrant, LGBTQ+, housing, and education struggles from Kittery to Calais, from Madawaska to Rumford.
+Creating a statewide publication dedicated to building solidarity with working-class, feminist, anti-racist, indigenous, ecological, immigrant, LGBTQ+, housing, and education struggles from Kittery to Calais and Madawaska to Rumford.